ILUMYA® PIVOTAL TRIAL RESULTS THROUGH 5 YEARS

-ILUMYA® (tildrakizumab-asmn) provided consistent reduction of detectable psoriasis activity through 5 years1,2*
+ILUMYA® (tildrakizumab-asmn) provided consistent reduction of detectable psoriasis activity throughout the 5-year

 - 83% reduction in median PASI score after 2 initial injections1†